-Many mothers visit a friend or somewhere with a mother and baby room for their first outing, but breastfeeding does not mean that you have to keep yourself and your baby hidden away when you breastfeed.
-You will quickly learn to recognise your baby’s feeding cues, so you can prepare yourself and feel comfortable and ready for him to latch on before he is crying for attention from you, and attracting attention from others.
+Many mothers visit a friend or a mother and baby room for their first outing, but breastfeeding does not mean that you have to keep yourself and your baby hidden away when you breastfeed, especially if the law is on your side.
+You will also quickly learn to recognise your baby’s feeding cues, so you can prepare yourself and feel comfortable and ready for him to latch on before he is crying for attention from you, and attracting attention from others.

 Some mothers find that leaking is a problem with a new baby.
 If your breasts begin to tingle as if they may leak, applying pressure on the nipple with your hand stems the flow, and absorbent breast pads are helpful.

-A number of premises do provide designated rooms in which mothers can breastfeed.
+Additionally, a number of premises do provide designated rooms in which mothers can breastfeed.
 Sometimes, however, a hungry baby will not wait!
-And remember that no breastfeeding mother should be ‘invited’ to feed her baby in a toilet – adults and bottle fed babies aren’t made to feed there.
+And remember that no breastfeeding mother should feel the need to use public toilets; you wouldn’t eat your dinner in there and your baby shouldn’t have to either.

 Breastfeeding and the law

 Most cultures view a mother breastfeeding her baby as natural.
-It is again becoming more normal in the UK and happily our governments are working to support breastfeeding in public places.
+It is again becoming more normal in the UK and happily our government is working to support breastfeeding in public places.